madhumitha-murthy/ISAC-Intelligent-Transportation-/README.md

 - Clutter cancellation is essential at mmWave — without it, static infrastructure completely masks targets in dense urban environments
 - Doppler geometry matters — measurements near 90° line-of-sight angle are discarded to avoid velocity ambiguity, a subtle but critical design decision
-- Prediction intervals up to 2 seconds still yield accurate beam alignment, which is promising for real-world deployment where feedback latency is unavoidable
+- Prediction intervals up to 2 seconds still yield accurate beam alignment, promising for real-world deployment where feedback latency is unavoidable
 - Bistatic configurations introduce additional geometric complexity but remain manageable with the proposed framework

 ---